 The poster is a description of a project to design, test, and run an experiment in space (Low Earth Orbit – LEO) on a CubeSat satellite launched by Spire Corporation in September 2015.
 Ardusat and the Association of Space Explorers sponsored a national contest to select fifteen schools to invent, create, and explore running custom experiments in space.
-Rachel Carson Middle School (Fairfax County Public School in Virginia) was awarded the opportunity to run two experiments (in January and March 2016) on the Lemur Satellite.
+Rachel Carson Middle Schools (Fairfax County Public Schools in Virginia) was awarded the opportunity to run two experiments (in January and March 2016) on the Lemur Satellite.

 The experiment will use the Lemur Luminosity Sensor to measure different frequencies and strength of infrared and ultraviolet light in space.
 The purpose of the experiment is to understand how light is affected by distance and spectrum of light in space.
 The data collected will be used to support satellite-to-satellite communication for a mesh space communication network for an array of multiple CubeSat satellites.
 The multiple satellites could use light communication as an out-of-band (non-Radio Frequency) communication network.
 Click Here

 The advantage of using infrared light communication is the high bit rates and low error rates.
 Data collection on useful distance and interference will be analyzed to determine the best light wave pulses and acceptable angles for the luminosity sensor to capture data adjusting for sensitivity.